cdl-geneseo/geneseo-dictionary/R/Raise-the-roof.md

 # Raise the roof

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Raise the roof

 Created by  Unknown User (lav4), last modified by  Unknown User (gmm6) on Nov 15, 2010

 1. (n.)
 A dance; &quot;Everyone at the IB started raising the roof when N'Sync's 'Bring in da Noise' came on&quot; (vp.) to make a party extremely wild.
 Source: Dictionary of Geneseo English 2006.
 A similar entry appears at http://www.urbandictionary.com/define.php?term=raise+the+roof ; the entry is probably not specific to Geneseo.
 Dinki.
 Obsolete as of Fall 2010.